AAA says not to 'panic buy' gas, offers tips during higher demand

-COLUMBIA, S.C. — The Midlands is beginning to feel the effects of the cyber attack at the Colonial Pipeline, with longer lines at gas pumps or caps on fuel purchases.
+COLUMBIA, S.C. — South Carolina is beginning to feel the effects of the cyber attack at the Colonial Pipeline, with longer lines at gas pumps or caps on fuel purchases.

 This is all because of the cyber attack at the Colonial Pipeline, responsible from almost half the fuel along the east coast.